Workers Share The Most Messed Up Things Coworkers Have Done Without Getting Fired

 I had an appointment with another company that would help us set up secure online payments and manage inventories across our stores and the main factory.

-Graphic designer welcomed the representatives of this company (not even her task at all) and cancelled the appointment and the contract because she didn’t believe I was good enough with computers.
+Graphic designer welcomed the representatives of this company (not even her task at all) and cancelled the appointment and the contract because she didn't believe I was good enough with computers.
+I was.
+That dumb move cost the company millions.

 58. They took him off standby.

 Our department went for a team-building overnight stay abroad.
 The next day when we were supposed to meet at the airport one of my coworkers was nowhere to be found, his phone was off, bosses rang the hospitals, missing persons report, you name it, a week later the bosses went back to the country to find him.
+Again, nothing, wife and child hadn't heard anything.
+A week later he turns up for work like nothing happened.
+Turns out he had gotten to the airport early, and he had decided to jump on a earlier flight to Thailand for a week's holiday without telling a soul.
+After meeting with the bosses, never mentioned again, guess his wife made him feel it but that was never disclosed.

 57. He's doing his best.
 Ish.